Frequently Asked Questions About Hunting

 How do I get a hunting license?

 To obtain a hunting license, you must complete a course that is provided by the CE/FS program or its equivalent from another state OR have a RESIDENT license for firearms hunting that was issued within the past five years.
 There are special courses for firearms hunting, bowhunting, and trapping.
 After successfully completing a hunter safety course, your certification will be uploaded to your online license profile and will print directly at the bottom of your hunting or fishing license (you may print your certification without making a purchase).
 Certificates are no longer mailed.
-To print your certificate, go to the Online Sportsmen Licensing System.
-Hunting licenses, stamps, and permits may be purchased online or from a vendor, such as a sporting goods store, or from a town hall.
+To print your certificate, go to the Online Outdoor Licensing System.
+Hunting licenses, stamps, and permits may be purchased online or from a vendor, such as a sporting goods store, or from a town hall or certain DEEP offices.

 I have an old NRA certificate issued prior to 1982.
 Is this valid for obtaining a hunting license?